 Why not eat the covering and the seed?

-In some cultures, People do often consume seeds by roasting them.
+In some cultures, people often consume seeds by roasting them.
 Roasting reduces the effects of toxicity.
 But there is no reliable procedure available for roasting seeds in a way to get rid of the toxic nature.

 Seeds contain compounds that are toxic and are not identified or classified as edible by anyone (food researcher).
-There are traces of alkaloids in the seed of rambutan fruit.
-Saponin and tannin are present in its testa.
-The fruit rind is also supposed to contain the same toxic tannin and saponin.
-The taste of the seed is recorded as bitter and narcotic.
+There are traces of alkaloids in the seed of rambutan fruit, and its testa is rich in saponin and tannin, both of which are toxic.
+The fruit rind also contains toxic tannin and saponin.

 See More Related Articles